top of page

 Giving Families Back Time and Peace of Mind

 Caregiving is often an act of love, but it can also be physically and emotionally exhausting.
-Home care support allows families to step out of constant caregiving mode and return to their role as a son, daughter, spouse, or friend, rather than doing it all alone.
+Home care support allows families to step out of constant caregiving mode.
+They can return to their role as a son, daughter, spouse, or friend, rather than doing it all alone.

-By working alongside community resources like the Alzheimer Society of B.C., we help families build a strong support network, so no one has to navigate dementia by themselves.
+By working alongside community resources like the Alzheimer Society of B.C., we help families build a strong support network.
+This way, no one has to navigate dementia by themselves.

 Alzheimer Society of B.C.
 Programs in Greater Victoria – January 2026

-This month, the Alzheimer Society of B.C. is offering virtual and in-person education sessions to support individuals living with dementia and their caregivers.
+This month, the Alzheimer Society of B.C. is offering virtual and in-person education sessions.
+These sessions support individuals living with dementia and their caregivers.
 Topics include understanding dementia, planning for the future, and building dementia-friendly communities.

 Some upcoming sessions include: